AdobeDocs/genstudio.en/help/tutorials/create-email-experience.md

 ## Choose a template

-To get started creating a new email experience, use an available template to provide the framework for your content.
+To create a new email experience, use an available template to provide the framework for your content.

 **To choose an email template**: